 The CDC says: “Persons with a history of egg allergy who have experienced only [hives] after exposure to egg should receive influenza vaccine.
 Any licensed, recommended influenza vaccine… that is otherwise appropriate for the recipient’s age and health status may be used.
 Persons who report having had reactions to egg involving symptoms other than [hives]… or who required epinephrine or another emergency medical intervention may similarly receive any licensed, recommended influenza vaccine… that is otherwise appropriate for their age and health status.
 If a vaccine other than [the cell-based or recombinant vaccine] is used, the selected vaccine should be administered in an inpatient or outpatient medical setting… Vaccine administration should be supervised by a health care provider who is able to recognize and manage severe allergic reactions.”

 Not all flu shots are the same.
-Some aren’t even shots (let’s hear it for the nasal spray!)
-Here’s your 2020-2021 flu options: .
+Some aren’t even shots.
+(Let’s hear it for the nasal spray!)
+Here are your 2021-2022 flu vaccine options:

-Nasal Spray: The nasal-spray vaccine is the only kind to include a live attenuated influenza vaccine, meaning while it can’t give you the flu, it does have a higher likelihood of inducing flu-like symptoms.
+Nasal Spray: The nasal spray vaccine is the only kind to include a live attenuated influenza vaccine.
+While it can’t give you the flu, it does have a higher likelihood of inducing flu-like symptoms.
 This vaccine does not contain thimerosal or other preservatives and is used only on patients aged 2 to 49.

 For: People who can’t stand the needle or jet spray or want to avoid preservatives.

-By Needle or Jet: These inactivated shots are usually given with a needle, but Afluria Quadrivalent can be given to adults with a jet injector, basically, a high-powered spray that seeps through the skin.
+By Needle or Jet: These inactivated shots are usually given with a needle, but Afluria Quadrivalent can be given to adults with a jet injector, which is basically a high-powered spray that penetrates the skin.

-For: Needles can be used for everyone 6 months and older, while the jet spray is approved this year for adults aged 18 to 64
+For: Needles can be used for everyone aged 6 months and older.
+The jet spray is approved for adults aged 18 to 64.